bchaffin/bchaffin.github.io/matchsticks/matchsticks.markdown

 the search space.
 To get a pretty good bound, we can do some quick, imperfect searches using heuristics.

-The first cut is to requiring all squares to be placed on the main diagonal, down to some small size (typically 20) to allow for some variation in the endgame.
+The first cut is to require all squares to be placed on the main diagonal, down to some small size (typically 20) to allow for some variation in the endgame.
 This is a strong constraint and makes for a fast search, which produces very good (sometimes even optimal)